 Ph.D. in geological science, engineering, or related discipline with career emphasis related to energy resources and 15 years of combined research and managerial experience beyond the completion of master’s degree.
 Demonstrated vision, capability, and experience to address challenges facing society related to the advanced energy fields, such as carbon capture and storage, mitigation of fossil fuel emissions, water for energy resource development and power generation, public engagement and education on energy issues, unconventional oil and natural gas resource assessment, natural gas geologic storage, and enhanced oil recovery.

 Applications must be received by May 15, 2015.
 Applicants may be interviewed before the closing date; however, no hiring decision will be made until after that date.
 To apply, please visit https://jobs.illinois.edu/academic-job-board to complete an online profile and to upload a 1) cover letter, 2) résumé/CV, 3) the names and contact information (including e-mail addresses) of three professional references.
 All requested information/documentation must be submitted for your application to be considered.
 An incomplete application will not be reviewed.

 For further information please contact Lori Walston-Vonderharr, Human Resources, Illinois State Geological Survey, at email@example.com or 217-244-2401.

-The University of Illinois is an Affirmative Action, Equal Opportunity Employer.
+The University of Illinois is an EEO Employer/Vet/Disabled http://inclusiveillinois.illinois.edu/.

-If you're interested in the experience, email your resume, a cover letter, and at least one writing sample to firstname.lastname@example.org to apply.
+If you're interested in the experience, email a cover letter discussing your interest in the geosciences and why you'd make a great extern at EARTH, your resume or CV, and at least one writing sample to firstname.lastname@example.org to apply.